Asia travel hotspots quiet as Chinese tourists stay away

 “It's more about the airlines, because flights are not back to normal frequency yet so air fares are like five times more expensive," he said.

-Kurtenbach contributed from Bangkok.
-Sigit Purwono in Bali, Rod McGuirk in Canberra, Alice Fung in Hong Kong and Edna Tarigan in Jakarta contributed.
+Kurtenbach reported from Bangkok.
+Sigit Purwono in Bali, Indonesia, Rod McGuirk in Canberra, Australia, Alice Fung in Hong Kong and Edna Tarigan in Jakarta, Indonesia, contributed to this report.

 Find more of AP’s Asia-Pacific coverage at https://apnews.com/hub/asia-pacific